singulritarian7/Leaflet_map/README.md

 ## Instructions

 Create a web page using R Markdown that features a map created with Leaflet.
-The R markdown document for the assingment is called index.
+The R markdown document for the assingment is called index.htlm.

 Host your webpage on either GitHub Pages, RPubs, or NeoCities.